midas/rabbit-wq/README.md

 Called when an error is raised and a retry will be attempted.

+### Disabling a Worker

+A worker can be disabled by overriding the #enabled? method.

+    class SomeWorker
+      include RabbitWQ::Worker

+      def enabled?
+        # some logic to determine enabled
+      end
+    end

+By default, when a worker is disabled a log entry is created and the worker does no work and leaves hte work queue system.
+In order to have the worker sent to the error queue if disabled, simply override the #error_on_disabled? method:

+    class SomeWorker
+      include RabbitWQ::Worker

+      def error_on_disabled?
+        true
+      end
+    end

 ### Logging

 RabbitWQ provides a work logger that is available within all workers.
 You must send a reference to self